phalcon-orphanage/docs/en/response.md

 );
 ```

-> Even if there is a view associated with the current action, it will not be rendered since `redirect` disables the view.
+> **NOTE**: Even if there is a view associated with the current action, it will not be rendered since `redirect` disables the view.
 {: .alert .alert-warning }

 ## HTTP Cache
 One of the easiest ways to improve the performance in your applications and reduce the traffic is using HTTP Cache.
 The [Phalcon\Http\Response][http-response] object exposes methods that help with this task.

-> Depending on the needs of your application, you might not want to control HTTP caching using Phalcon.
+> **NOTE**: Depending on the needs of your application, you might not want to control HTTP caching using Phalcon.
 There are several services available on the Internet that can help with that and could potentially be cheaper and easier to maintain (BitMitigate, Varnish etc.).
 Implementing HTTP Cache in your application will definitely help but it will have a small impact in the performance of your application.
 It is up to you to decide which strategy is best for your application and audience.
 {: .alert .alert-info }

 HTTP Cache is implemented by setting certain headers in the response.
 The cache is set (using the headers) upon the first visit of the user to our application.
 The following headers help with HTTP Cache: